gilhrpenner/Shopify-Fall22-backend/README.md

 - [Nodejs](https://nodejs.org/en/) >= 16 installed,
 - [Yarn](https://yarnpkg.com/), but you can also use `npm`.

+# Replit
+- The testing sometimes may timeout because replit is super slow but everything should run properly on
+- This application was designed with Node >=18 in mind but Replit can only install up to Node 16
 # Description
 A detailed description of the challenge can be viewed [here](https://docs.google.com/document/d/1PoxpoaJymXmFB3iCMhGL6js-ibht7GO_DkCF2elCySU/edit).